aosucas499/smartdre/README.md

 Thanks Lliurex Team
 lliurex.net

-USAGE
+## USAGE

-install-dre: Run at first.
+### install-smartdre: Run first.
 It installs:
 1. Docker.
-2. Driver dependencies needed for the digital board in the host system.
+2. Driver dependencies needed for the digital board in the host system. ("nwferi-daemon", "nwfermi-module" and "xf86-input-nextwindow")
+   Thanks to https://github.com/glorang, Daniel Newton and Lliurex TEAM.
-3. Docker image
+3. Docker image (aosucas499/smartdre)
-4. File to boot at init session
+4. File to boot at init session (it copies the file smartdre.desktop to ~/.config/autostart)

+### smartdre
+It runs the the docker container, taking into account if the container was created or not.

+### smartdre.desktop
+File necessary to boot the container when the session starts.
+It will be copied to ~/.config/autostart, compatible with KDE and GNOME.